 Cleaning a Sink Auger After Use

 Whichever way you eliminate the clog, you’ll need to take care of the auger itself before putting it back.
 You can hold it under running water, making sure that no debris stays on the tool.
 You can leave the auger out to dry, and ideally, you can also apply a spray (like WD-40) to take even better care of this plumbing tool.
+Don’t forget to replace the strainer in your sink when finished.

 If you are still experiencing trouble with your sink drain or water flow, don’t hesitate to call A-1 Sewer & Septic Service Inc. to get Kansas City plumbers on the case.
 Our team can provide friendly service that is backed by decades of plumbing experience.
 Call today!